carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 :::callout
 ## Do eight processors work eight as fast as one?
-It may be tempting to think that using eight cores instead of one would increase the execution speed eigthfold.
+It may be tempting to think that using eight cores instead of one would increase the execution speed eightfold.
-For now, it is ok to use this as a first approximation to reality.
+For now, it is OK to use this as a first approximation to reality.
 Later in the course we see that things are actually more complicated.
 :::

 ## Parallelizable and non-parallelizable tasks
-Some tasks are easily parallelizable while others inherently are not.
+Some tasks are easily parallelizable while others are not so inherently.
 However, it might not always be immediately apparent that a task is parallelizable.

 Let us consider the following piece of code: